 An employer supported position is a position in which the employer will pay the costs and fees associated with training and certification.
 This includes certified trainings, annually required trainings, certified testing costs, and recertification or renewal costs.
 MHAFF bears the cost of training and certification is one of the benefits afforded to employees.

 MHAFF has a variety of ways for individuals to get involved and volunteer no matter what their interest or skills are.
-If you are looking to give back, gain skills or experience then please complete an application to join our team.Application
+If you are looking to give back, gain skills or experience then please complete the interest form below.interest form

 Open Internship Position: